zurgzurg/pytoken/trunk/index.rst

 can change on each call.
 This techique can be used to handle switching the input stream on a per-token basis.

+The scanners are designed to store all state

 Protocol for :meth:`lexer.get_token()`
 ----------------------------------------